pisan343/catch-example/readme.md

 Program gives the following error, cannot find source or fix it
             blah blah blah

-How will I improve next time:
+Improvements for next time:

 - Start assignment early
 - Build simpler test cases
 - Compile and test on CSS Linux lab earlier
 - use valgrind more frequently
 - integrate cpplint with CLion
 - My code is perfect, I rocked this assignment!